Click here to return to the main index.

 2-1-10.
 I did a stakeout near Tree 6 this morning.
 On the way there, I found interesting foraging sign at two sites.

 2-3-10.
 I visited the location at Stennis where I heard kents exactly ten years ago.
-It's hard to believe that so much time has passed.

 2-5-10.
 The swamp was beautiful this morning.
 The air was fresh after yesterday's rain, and the birds were very active.